-You are in deportation proceedings, fighting against removal from the U.S., and attend an individual or merits hearing at Immigration Court.
+You are in deportation proceedings, fighting against removal from the United States, and you attend an individual or merits hearing at Immigration Court.
 After the hearing is over, the Immigration Judge (IJ) makes a decision.
 No matter whether it is good news or bad news, you want to know: Is my case over?
 Is this decision really final?

 The short answer: Yes and no. This article will explore how the IJ provides a decision, your role in pursuing an appeal or follow-up to the IJ's decision, and when it is too late for further action seeking to change the decision.